OSGeo/gdal/gdal/doc/source/programs/gdal2tiles.rst

 .. option:: --processes=<NB_PROCESSES>

-  Number of processes to use for tiling.
+  Number of parallel processes to use for tiling, to speed-up the computation.

   .. versionadded:: 2.3

-.. option:: --tilesize=<TILESIZE>
+.. option:: --tilesize=<PIXELS>

-  Pixel size of the tiles.
+  Width and height in pixel of a tile.
+Default is 256.

   .. versionadded:: 3.1